Updated: Jun 29

-e tended in the past to procrastinate.
+I have tended in the past to procrastinate.
 This is a passive followed by an aggressive approach to achieving goals.
-Much like with the different styles in which we communicate we can also approach problems and goals in the same way; either passively, aggressively, assertively or a combination.
+Much like with the different styles in which we communicate, we can also approach problems and goals in the same way; that is either passively, aggressively, assertively, or a combination.
 Again, an assertive approach to achieving goals is the most effective.

 If we approach problems passively, we tend to ignore them, such as hiding from our problems or minimising the effects of putting these off.
 This can cause additional problems.
 In turn, we can expose ourselves to unnecessary stress and anguish.

 If we approach problems aggressively, this doesn’t necessarily mean an aggressive reaction but can include this.
 It can refer to when we launch into solving a problem head first without giving it due consideration.

 For instance, in my example of procrastination, I would passively minimise the importance of the problem and any sense of urgency until the last moment, when I would aggressively jump into trying to solve it.
 This can increase our chances of failure.
 Once we fail it causes unnecessary stress and dents our self-esteem.
 This affects our confidence in our own abilities.

 I have been trained in approaching problems and goals assertively and have found this far more effective.
 When we approach situations assertively, we allow ourselves sufficient time to research, reflect and respond accordingly.
 It is important to monitor our emotional intensity when solving problems and achieving goals so that we perform at our peak.
 Referring back to my article on emotions and performance, if we are too emotional it can cause additional stress.
 While if we are not emotional enough, we may not have the drive to approach the situation.

 So, how do you motivate yourself when approaching solving problems or setting goals?